 Symptoms of a medial collateral ligament sprain in the elbow will depend if the injury is acute (sudden onset), or if it has developed over time.
-Symptoms of an acute ligament sprain will be sudden onset pain on the inside of the elbow, with rapid swelling and possible brusing developing later, particularly if the injury is severe.
+Symptoms of an acute ligament sprain will be sudden onset pain on the inside of the elbow, with rapid swelling and possible bruising developing later, particularly if the injury is severe.
 Chronic injuries will develop gradually over time.
 Pain will be felt on the inside of the elbow and there is likely to be some local swelling over the painful area.

-Tenderness and pain will be felt when pressing in (plapating) the area of the ligament on the inside of the elbow.
-Specific tests to asses the medial elbow ligaments will stress the ligament by stretching it to see if pain is reproduced, or increased.
+Tenderness and pain will be felt when pressing in (palpating) the area of the ligament on the inside of the elbow.
+Specific tests to asses the medial elbow ligaments will stress the ligament by stretching it to see if the pain is reproduced, or increased.
 This is done by straightening the arm then applying a sideways force to the forearm to put the ligament on the inside of the elbow on stretch.
 Pain may also be felt on rested elbow bending for example as in a bicep curl exercise (elbow flexion).

 Causes & anatomy

 The elbow joint consists of the humerus (upper arm bone), the Ulna and Radius (forearm bones).
 These are connected by ligaments which join bone to bone and provide support and stability to the joint.
-The ligaments on the inside of the elbow are known as the medial collateral ligaments (MCL) of the elbow and consist of the anterior MCL, the transverse MCL and the posterior MCL.
+The ligaments on the inside of the elbow are known as the medial collateral ligaments (MCL) of the elbow and consist of the anterior MCL, the transverse MCL, and the posterior MCL.
 Muscles produce movement by attaching to the bones via tendons.

 Treatment for medial elbow ligament sprains

-Initial treatment is to apply the PRICE principles of protection, rest, ice, compression and elevation.
+Initial treatment is to apply the PRICE principles of protection, rest, ice, compression, and elevation.

 Apply ice or cold therapy to reduce pain and inflammation.
 Do not apply ice directly to the skin as it may cause ice burn.
-Wrap in a wet tea towel, or use a commerically available cold therapy wrap which can apply compression to the joint as well.
+Wrap in a wet tea towel, or use a commercially available cold therapy wrap which can apply compression to the joint as well.
 Compressing will help reduce swelling, support and protect the joint.
 Wear an elbow brace or support to protect the area from further injury whilst healing.